raspberrychris/paddleboardmaster/content/post/luclear-inflatable-paddle-board.md

 ### Wide Design with non slip surface

 The wide and thick inflatable stand up paddle board is 100’’*30’’*6’’.
-Composed of thickened PVC and drop-stitch materials makes the paddle board_rigi_
+Composed of thickened P_and_

 It is easy for maintaining steady and safe sailing.
 It has a large EVA cushioned deck with a patterned design increases both comfort and friction (anti-slip).